LovelyCatHyt/GitLab/README.md

 ## 2020-01-03
 Add a file in Test/ChildFolder, with a file named "A.txt".
 .gitginore also changed.
 It shows that "!Test/*.txt" only matches the txt files in "Test/", instead of all txt files both in "Test/" and in "Test/ChildFolder".
 Now I add a new line directly on github through website.
 Will the Pull.bat run correctly?
+Yes, it works.
+See [Pull.bat](Pull.bat)